I Broke Up With My Partner Even Though I Still Loved Her

 Advertisement

 "We both ultimately wanted the same things in life but how we wanted to go about achieving those things differed," Leah tells Refinery29.
-She’d just gotten a new job and wanted to move to a city – either Leeds or London – so that she could focus on her career.
-Meanwhile, her girlfriend wanted to stay in their hometown to focus on her own job or move to a completely different city, which Leah says "wouldn’t have made sense" for either of them.
+She’d just gotten a new job and wanted to move closer to her work so that she could focus on her career.
+Meanwhile, her girlfriend wanted to stay put to focus on her own job or move somewhere completely different, which Leah says "wouldn’t have made sense" for either of them.

 There was no compromise to be made and after spending the first three years of the relationship in different cities, Leah was adamant she didn’t want to go back to long distance.
 It wasn’t an easy decision.
 The pair tried to make it work for six months but, eventually, they "both realised it just wasn't going to [work], no matter how hard we tried".